On a conjectural symmetric version of Ehrhard's inequality: On some upgrades of the Gaussian Brascamp-Lieb inequality.

 \textbf{Proof of Lemma \ref{favorite} via Ehrhard's inequality.} Kolesnikov and Milman \cite{KolMil} showed that Ehrhard's inequality implies, for any function $f\in C^2(\partial K)\cap L^2(\partial K),$

-See Proposition \ref{key_prop-general} in the case when $F=\psi^{-1}$, which explains the implication.
+See Proposition \ref{key_prop-general} in the case when $F=\Phi^{-1}$, which explains the implication.
 We plug $f=\langle\theta,n_x\rangle,$ and use the fact that $\nabla_{\partial K} \langle\theta,n_x\rangle =\rm{II}\theta$.
-We integrate by parts (retracing back the steps done in Kolesnikov-Milman \cite{KM1}, subsection 2.2, where the generalized Reilly identity was derived from an earlier version of the Bochner-Lichnerowicz-Weitzenbock formula \cite{Lich}), and this finishes the proof of Lemma \ref{favorite}. $\square$
+We integrate by parts (retracing back the steps done in Kolesnikov-Milman \cite{KM1}, subsection 2.2, where the generalized Reilly identity was derived from an earlier version of the Bochner-Lichnerowicz-Weitzenbock formula \cite{Lich}), and this yields Lemma \ref{favorite}. $\square$

 Let us now explain a proof of Lemma \ref{favorite} which does not rely on Ehrhard's inequality.
 We start by noticing